 When you look at an entire gallery of images, picture yourself in the photos.
 Are these the types of images you want?
 Is there enough of a selection for your tastes and desires?

 Remember that printed products last forever.
-Consider hiring a full-service photographer who gives you prints instead of just digital files that can easily be forgotten on your computer’s hard drive.
+Insist on a full-service photographer who gives you prints instead of just digital files that can easily be forgotten on your computer’s hard drive.

 Remember that your senior portraits are an investment, rather than an “expense”.
 These are images that you (and your friends and family) will keep forever.
 Go into the selection process with an open mind, but make sure you understand what you are paying for.
 Ask your photographer questions like